PseudoKnight/CHDiscord/README.md

 Gets an array of cached members in this guild with a given role.
 Array contains a list of user int ids.

+### discord_retrieve_invites(closure)
+Retrieves an array of invite arrays for this guild.
+Passes the array to the callback closure.
+Each invite array contains data about the invite, including the keys 'code', 'channelid', and optionally 'userid' of the inviter.
+Requires the `Manage Server` permission.

 ## Channel Functions
 * The `channel` argument can be a channel's unique int id.
 A channel name can also be used if you use only unique channel names, otherwise the first matching channel will be used.